meyju/ssh_config_dir/README.md

 - Bash >= 3 (Tested)

-If tested it on all my Mac OS X and Linux systems I have.
+I've tested it on all my Mac OS X and Linux systems I have.

 # Installation